rupertpople/bookmark_challenge/README.md

 So that I can save a website address
 I want to add the site's address and title to a bookmark manager`

+# USER STORY
+'As a user
+So that I can save certain websites
+I want to add new bookmarks to my bookmark manager'

 Link to the domain model: https://miro.com/app/board/uXjVO9sGhD0=/?share_link_id=405478026260